Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Formulation of the problems and statement of main results

+(ii) (\ref{nonl}) has a minimal positive global solution if and only if $\lambda_1<0$, where $\lambda_1$ is defined as \eqref{mz}.

-Before stating our main results on the spatial decay of all forced waves $\phi_c(z)$ of (\ref{questt1}) and (\ref{boudc1}) at $z=+\infty$, we first classify $a(z)$ by several cases determined by the decay rate of $a(z)$ as $z\to+\infty$, and then sketch the strategy of our asymptotic analysis on all local positive solutions decaying at $z=+\infty$ and introduce some classical or more general ODE asymptotic theories which are applicable to some cases of $a(z)$.
+Before stating our main results on the spatial decay of all forced waves $\phi_c(z)$ of (\ref{questt1}) and (\ref{boudc1}) near $z=+\infty$, we first classify any given $a(z)$ satisfying $(H_1)$ by the spatial decay of $a(z)$ near $z=+\infty$, and then sketch the strategy of our asymptotic analysis on all local positive solutions decaying at $z=+\infty$ and introduce some classical or more general ODE asymptotic theories which are applicable to some sub-cases of $a(z)$.

 In the following, let $\psi(z)$ be a local positive solution near $z=+\infty$ satisfying